Patou Kabangu

-Patou Kabangu (born 31 December 1985) is a Congolese football midfielder who most recently played for TP Mazembe in the Congolese Linafoot league and DR Congo national football team.
+Patou Kabangu (born 31 December 1985) is a Congolese professional who plays as a midfielder for Saint-Éloi Lupopo.
+He represented the DR Congo national team internationally.

 Career

 Kabangu was born in Mbuji-Mayi and made his debut for the local football club SM Sanga Balende.
-In 2007 the fast right winger moved to the Congolese club TP Mazembe.
+In 2007 he moved to the Congolese club TP Mazembe.
 The team won the Congolese championship in 2009.
-In 2010 TP Mazembe won the final of the CAF Champions League, and qualified for the FIFA Club World Cup.
-On December 14, 2010 he scored the first goal of the semifinal of 2010 FIFA Club World Cup, where his former club TP Mazembe beat the Brazilian team Sport Club Internacional 2-0.
+In 2010 TP Mazembe won the final of the CAF Champions League, and qualified for the 2010 FIFA Club World Cup.
+On 14 December 2010, he scored the first goal of the semifinal of 2010 FIFA Club World Cup, where his former club TP Mazembe beat the Brazilian team Sport Club Internacional 2–0.
 TP Mazembe was the first team not from Europe or South America to play in the FIFA Club World Cup Final.

-In January 2012 he signed for Belgian team Anderlecht, but although he made several substitute appearances and scored a goal, he was released following the 2011-12 season.
+In January 2012 he signed for Belgian team Anderlecht.
+Having made several substitute appearances and scored a goal, he was released following the 2011–12 season.

 On 30 June 2013, Kabangu joined Qatar Stars League side Al Ahli on a three-year deal.

-International goals
+He left TP Mazembe of the Linafoot in December 2017.

+Career statistics

 Scores and results list DR Congo's goal tally first.